melkamu372/StegHub-DevOps-Cloud-Engineering/Project-15-aws-cloud-solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology/Aws-Cloud-Solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology.md

 > NOTE: The next few projects will be implemented manually.
 Before you begin to automate infrastructure in the cloud, it is very important that you can build the solution manually.
 Otherwise, programming your automation may become frustrating very quickly.

-You will build a secure infrastructure inside AWS VPC (Virtual Private Cloud) network for a fictitious company (Choose an interesting name for it) that uses [WordPress CMS](https://wordpress.com/) for its main business website, and a Tooling Website (https://github.com/<your-name>/tooling) for their DevOps team.
+You will build a secure infrastructure inside AWS VPC (Virtual Private Cloud) network for a fictitious company (Choose an interesting name for it) named `tooling` that uses [WordPress CMS](https://wordpress.com/) for its main business website, and a Tooling Website
+(https://github.com/melkamu372/tooling) for their DevOps team.
 As part of the company’s desire for improved security and performance, a decision has been made to use a reverse proxy technology from NGINX to achieve this.

 Cost, Security, and Scalability are the major requirements for this project.
 Hence, implementing the architecture designed below, ensure that infrastructure for both websites, WordPress and Tooling, is resilient to Web Server’s failures, can accomodate to increased traffic and, at the same time, has reasonable cost.